method-inc/pi-epaper/Readme.md

 ./build
 ```

-You can delete the `wiringPi` directory once its installed correctly.
+You can delete the `wiringPi` directory once it has installed.

 ## Putting The Hardware Together

-You'll want to [follow the wiring diagram](http://www.embeddedartists.com/sites/default/files/support/displays/epaper/Epaper_RaspberryPi.pdf) from Embedded Artists on how to wire the e-ink display up to the GPIO pins on your Raspberry PI.
+You'll want to [follow the wiring diagram](http://www.embeddedartists.com/sites/default/files/support/displays/epaper/Epaper_RaspberryPi.pdf) from Embedded Artists on how to wire the e-ink display up to the [GPIO pins](http://en.wikipedia.org/wiki/General-purpose_input/output) on your Raspberry PI.

 ## Compiling the Software

 1. Clone the repository to your Raspberry Pi and cd into the directory.
 2. Run `make`.
-3. This will create the compiled binary  `./epaper`.
+3. This will create the compiled binary named `epaper`.
 4. There is no step 4.

 ## Running the Software